About Swedfund

 As a development finance institution, taking risk is a pivotal part of our mission and business.
 We are catalytic by taking risks and showcasing opportunities.
 Our ambition is to act as a bridge to private capital and contribute to mobilise private capital to developing countries through investments and feasibility studies that lay the foundation for more investable infrastructure projects.

-Implementing sustainable investments that generate both impact and financial returns has an important demonstration effect and facilitates the mobilisation of institutional capital.
+Making sustainable investments that generate both impact and financial returns has an important demonstration effect and facilitates the mobilisation of institutional capital.